Gabinou/tnecs/readme.md

 * OOP: Objects/Classes contain data and methods.
 Methods act on objects.
-Children classes inherit methods and datas from parents.
+Children classes inherit methods and data structure from parents.

 * ECS: Components are purely data.
 Any number of components can be attached to an entity.